lindseyspratt/proscript/README.md

 This is currently just a dump of what I was last doing since I got permission from the other copyright owners to publish it It needs a lot of tidying and organisation!

+LLS: I extended the implementation with predicates to manipulate HTML and added a javascript function proscript("goal") that can be called in onload to run a prolog query.

 ## Organisation
 ### The WAM implementation
 This is implemented primarily in wam.js.
 Extra stuff is also present in: